vestalisvirginis/synphage/docs/installation.md

     docker rm <container-id>
     ```

 ### Keep your data

+???+ info

+    The container has two volumes.

+    `/dagster` : which contain the information linked to the run of the pipeline.
+In order to keep the information about previous runs when working in the same project, it is advice to connect a volume to it otherwise information will be wiped out when the container is removed.

+    `/data` : which contains all the data generated during the run as well as the genbank files and sequences.csv file added by the user.

-In order to keep your data and be able to re-use them, for example re-used previously computed sequences and create new plots, you can create volumes.
+In order to keep your data and be able to re-use them, for example re-used previously computed sequences and create new plots, you can create `Volumes` to attached to the container.

 === "Docker Desktop"
     1. Create volume